Amund/literal-engine/README.md

 `include` is one of the helpers functions usable inside your templates.
 As it sounds, it includes a template into another template.
 It shares its signature with the `render` method (in fact... it IS the `render` method, internally) : `include(name, data, extend)`

+NOTE: As autoescape is active by default, it must be deactivated when using the include function, which legitimately injects html code.
+This can be done using the `$${...}` syntax.

 ```html
 <!--head.html-->
 <head>